karthik1288/Record-manager/readme.txt

 	----------------------------

 1)Create a table manager and get the reference from mgmtdata.
-2)Assign pool and page pointers to table manager 3)Skip the first page as we are storing table info in that.
+2)Assign pool and page pointers to table manager.
+3)Skip the first page as we are storing table info in that.
 4)We need to find out a slot for inserting that record.
-5)After finding a slot(if existing),then updating the record
+5)After finding a slot(if existing),then update the record.
 6)If not,then append a block to create a slot and append the record at the end.
 4)In both the cases,we need to register that in buffer manager and copy content passed,mark as dirty and unpin it to write it back to disk.
 5)Return the status (If failed return RC_RM_INSERT_FAILED).